kavingray/wp-ui/readme.txt

 4. Both jQuery UI themes and WP UI CSS3 styles preview.
 Picture shows a full CSS3 style - wpui-sevin.

 == Changelog ==

+= 0.8 =
+* Lots of changes and rewrites from the last release.
+* Wordpress 3.3 compatible - Try the tour and help.
+* Completely overhauled editor interface.
+* Revamped tinyMCE and QTags buttons - ready for 3.3 .
+* Load scripts on demand or use conditional logic.
+* Caching images and scripts to improve functionality.
+Uses **<code>wp-content/uploads/wp-ui/cache/</code>** for cache files and images.
+* Display Related/Popular/Recent/Random Posts with the new posts widget.
+* WordPress widgets, manual content or posts widget.
+* Improved/revamped options page with new options added.
+* Interactive tour, that briefs the new features on editor interface.
+* Use images or icons in tabs ( with [wptabtitle] shortcode )
+* New theme "wpui-gene" - minimalistic.
+* New on spoilers - Use <code>[wpspoiler background="minimal green"...</code>.
+Also try blue or red instead of green.
+* Re-Save the Options, please.
+Deactivate the plugin first if you are uploading manually. :)

 = 0.7.5 =
 * Get and display RSS feeds inside the wp ui widgets.